astro-informatics/s2fft/CONTRIBUTING.md

 5. Create a [pull request](https://github.com/astro-informatics/s2fft/compare), specifying the fork branch as the source of the changes, giving the pull request a descriptive title and explaining what you are changing and why in the description.
 If the pull-request is resolving a specific issue, use [keywords](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/using-keywords-in-issues-and-pull-requests) to link the appropriate issue.
 6. Make sure all automated status checks pass on the pull request.
 7. Await a review on the changes by one of [the project maintainers](https://github.com/orgs/astro-informatics/teams/s2fft-maintainers), and address any review comments.
-8. Once all status checks pass and the changes have been approved by a maintainer the pull request can be merged.
+8. Once all status checks pass and the changes have been approved by a maintainer the pull request can be (squash) merged.

 ## Python version support